Table of Contents

 - Brand B: Hot Flame Chili Paste

-- Advantages: Intense flavor and longer shelf life.
+- Advantages: Intense flavor and longer shelf life due to low moisture content.

-- Use Cases: Great for stir-fries, soups, and even pizza toppings.
+- Use Cases: Great for stir-fries, soups, or as pizza topping.

 - Target Audience: Spice lovers who enjoy bold, smoky flavors.

-- Suitable Occasions: Parties, BBQs, or any meal that needs a little fire.
+- Suitable Occasions: Parties, BBQs, or any meal needing extra heat.

 - Brand C: Xing Fu Chili Oil